-- (a) Limitation on Overall Number of Shares Available for Delivery Under Plan.
-Subject to adjustment as provided in Section 10(c) hereof, the total number of Shares reserved and available for delivery under the Plan shall be equal to (i) 3,132,000, plus (ii) any Shares that become available in connection with the cancellation, forfeiture, or expiration of awards issued and outstanding as of the Effective Date under the Prior Plan, plus (iii) any Shares remaining available for delivery under the Prior Plan on the Effective Date of the Plan.
-Any Shares delivered under the Plan may consist, in whole or in part, of authorized and unissued shares or treasury shares. - (b) Application of Limitation to Grants of Awards.
+(a) Limitation on Overall Number of Shares Available for Delivery Under Plan.
+Subject to adjustment as provided in Section 10(c) hereof, the total number of Shares reserved and available for delivery under the Plan shall be equal to 925,465.
+Any Shares delivered under the Plan may consist, in whole or in part, of authorized and unissued shares or treasury shares.

+(b) Application of Limitation to Grants of Awards.
 No Award may be granted if the number of Shares to be delivered in connection with such an Award exceeds the number of Shares remaining available for delivery under the Plan, minus the number of Shares deliverable in settlement of or relating to then outstanding Awards.
 The Committee may adopt reasonable counting procedures to ensure appropriate counting, avoid double counting (as, for example, in the case of tandem or substitute awards) and make adjustments if the number of Shares actually delivered differs from the number of Shares previously counted in connection with an Award.